ARU-Bioinf-IBDS/prac-A/README.md

-# Practial A: Introducing Jupyter Notebooks
+# Practical A: Introducing Jupyter Notebooks

 Jupyter Notebook is an "open-source web application that allows you to create and share documents that contain live Python code, equations,